CONTACT|HELP

 What are the additional specific criteria if I apply to a Eu2P certificate?

-Depending on the certificate you want apply to, some additional pre-requisites can be required (please consult the specific module description page).
+Depending on the certificate you want apply to, some additional pre-requisites can be required.

 What are the additional specific criteria if I apply to a Eu2P certificate in Medicines risk communication?